Looking for a surefire way to inject a “work smarter, not harder” ideology into your email workflows? Allow us to introduce you to email modules!

 What is an email module?

-Flexibility and creativity
+3. Gain flexibility and creativity

-Can be used in drag-and-drop email builders
+4. Usable in drag-and-drop email builders

-Scales email production
+6. Scales email production

 Create on-brand, error-free emails fast

-Build, preview, and QA test your emails in one seamless flow—with Litmus Builder.
+Build, preview, and QA test your emails in one seamless flow with Litmus Builder.
 No more hopping back and forth between tools.

-How to get started with modular design
+How to get started with email modules

-2. Determine standards and brand guidelines
+3. Determine standards and brand guidelines

 Designers and developers should work hand in hand when creating modules to ensure standards—such as spacing between elements and spacing between modules—are created and maintained.
 Secure buy-in from stakeholders on email-specific brand guidelines like fonts and colors, too.

-3. Build an email boilerplate
+4. Build an email boilerplate